top of page

 • Work in rooms and locations with learners where they can be visibly seen by others.

 • Plan in-person activities that involve more than one other person or that are within sight and hearing of others.
-If it is unavoidable always ensure your line manager knows where you are, with whom and why.
+If unavoidable, always ensure your line manager knows where you are, with whom, and why.

 • All email communication should be sent to learners using the email pseudonyms provided within the Rubitek platform.
-Comprehensive training has been provided to ensure pseudonyms are used correctly.
-This process ensures that all emails are securely recorded and easily monitored within the platform.
+Comprehensive training has been provided to ensure pseudonyms are used correctly, ensuring emails are securely recorded and easily monitored within the platform.

 • Be aware of the procedures for reporting concerns or incidents and be familiar with the contact details of the DSL.